Placements: the legals explained

 If the student will be working for the employer for longer than 2 weeks, normally employers need to notify their insurer about the placement.

-The employer should also check whether the Employer's Liability insurance covers young people who are less familiar with workplaces:- In the UK, normal employer's liability insurance policy will cover work placements provided the insurer is a member of the Association of British Insurers (ABI), or Lloyds, so there is no need for you additional employer’s liability insurance
+The employer should also check whether the Employer's Liability Insurance covers young people who are less familiar with workplaces:- In the UK, a normal Employer's Liability Insurance policy will cover work placements provided the insurer is a member of the Association of British Insurers (ABI), or Lloyds, so there is no need for additional Employer’s Liability Insurance

 - The employer should check their policy documentation to ensure that they are adequately covered; when in doubt, they should contact their insurer or the broker who arranged the policy.